dermeister0/candy/docs/extensions.md

 * `Boolean String.IsEmpty()` Returns true if string empty.
 Without Candy you have to write `String.IsNullOrEmpty(str)`.

 * `Boolean String.IsNotEmpty()` Returns true if string not empty.
 Without Candy you have to write `!String.IsNullOrEmpty(str)`.

+* `String String.NullSafe()` Returns empty string if target string is empty or string itself.